N2ITN/Reddit_Persona/README.md

 Indico API key missing/invalid

-Redditor text can be collected with reddit_persona.go(USERNAME), but it will not be analyzed
+'Redditor text can be collected with reddit_persona.go(USERNAME), but it will not be analyzed'

 To enter your indico API key, use reddit_persona.new_key( )